undoLogic/setupCase-boilerplate/README.md

 Opera
 - Extensions add Bitwarden

 TailScale
 - Login and install client

+UltraVNC
+- server -> service -> install -> start service
+- Set secure password
+- login with vnc://tailscaleIP:590

+iPad RealVNC
+- easy to use mouse with this program

 [back to top](#overview-steps)
 ### Step 4 Checkout your new sourceFiles to your local computer